For general information about the Mercy Foundation, its aims and objectives go to the About Us section.

 The Mercy Foundation has three (3) categories of grants and support.

-- Applications are accepted only from community based groups or organisations (not individuals) within Australia.
+- Applications are accepted only from not for profit community based groups or organisations (not individuals) within Australia.

 - Applications require the completion of the appropriate application form and a brief description of the organisation and an annual report or similar document to substantiate the organisation’s status.